-At this salon, Christina Olivares read from her forthcoming poetry collection Ungovernable (2021), and led participants through three writing exercises to help explore how we might articulate the smallest traces of memory in new poems, and how we might think about writing sequences of small poems to articulate larger memories.
-We use all of our senses, associations, dreamscapes, fantasies and validate the fragments that arise to power our poems.
+At this salon, Christina Olivares will read from her poetry collection Ungovernable (2021), and lead you through three writing exercises to help explore how you might articulate the smallest traces of memory in new poems, and how to think about writing sequences of small poems to articulate larger memories.
+You will use all of our senses, associations, dreamscapes, fantasies and validate the fragments that arise to power your poems.
 Memory lends itself beautifully to storytelling that breaks rules—because memory doesn’t always appear in a linear way, sometimes details are rubbed out, amplified or replaced altogether—and poetry gives us the flexibility we need to dive in, play with language and make new meaning of what matters most to us.

 Choose one of the spaces from your list and draw/map the space on the page.
 Then, write couplets speaking back to that space.

 Using the same space from before or a different space, imagine yourself free and the people around you free, now walk into the space…